vikrant0017/scada-backend/README.md

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://www.postman.com/payload-participant-67764480/my-workspace/collection/bq86ffg/scada-rest-api)

+Click the "Run in Postman" button to open the collection in Postman and fork the collection to your workspace to use it.
+This will allow you to easily test the API endpoints and explore the request/response formats.

 **Note:** Make sure your local development server is running before testing the endpoints in Postman.

 ### Documentation (SwaggerUI)